wix-incubator/codio/vscode/README.md

 It exposes the following API for other extensions to use:

-`recordCodio(destination: Uri, workspaceRoot?: Uri): void` - Records a Codio. `destination` specifices where the codio should be saved. `workspaceRoot` is required if you want to replay the recording on a project with the same file structure.
+`recordCodio(destination: Uri, workspaceRoot?: Uri): void` - Records a codio. `destination` specifices where the codio file should be saved. `workspaceRoot` is required if you want to replay the recording on a project with the same file structure.

-`finishRecording(): void` - Finish and save the current ongoing Codio recording.
-Note that a recording can be halted by the user, either by calling the `Codio: Save Recording` command from the command or through recording progress UI.
+`finishRecording(): void` - Finish and save the current ongoing codio recording.
+Note that a recording can be halted by the user, either by calling the `Codio: Save Recording` command from the command palette or through the recording progress UI.

 `playCodio(source: Uri, workspaceRoot?: Uri): void` - Plays a codio.
-If workspaceRoot is passed, the codio will be played on that on that workspace, otherwise on temporary files.
-For this to work, you will have to pass workspaceRoot when recording.
+If `workspaceRoot` is passed, the codio will be played on the files of that workspace, otherwise it will use temporary files.
+For this to work, you will have to pass `workspaceRoot` when recording.

-> Note: Currently Codio exposes only three methods, but we aim to expose more functionality in the future - such as dealing with user input mid recording, support for executers etc. Please feel free to open an issue!
+> Note: Currently Codio exposes only three methods, but we aim to expose more functionality in the future - such as dealing with user input mid-recording, support for execution and more.
+Please feel free to open an issue!